zenphantom/ml-git/docs/mlgit_commands.md

   another (S3|MinIO).

 Options:
   --credentials TEXT     Profile of AWS credentials [default: default].
+  --endpoint TEXT        Storage endpoint url.
-  --endpoint TEXT     Endpoint where you want to export --region TEXT       AWS region name [default: us-east-1].
+  --region TEXT          AWS region name [default: us-east-1].
-  --retry INTEGER     Number of retries to upload or download the files from
+  --retry INTEGER RANGE  Number of retries to download the files from the
-                      the storage [default: 2].
+                         storage.
+This number must be in the range 0-999999999 [default: 2].
   --verbose              Debug mode
 ```

 Example: